awsdocs/amazon-connect-admin-guide/doc_source/setup-queued-callback.md

 # Set Up Queued Callback<a name="setup-queued-callback"></a>

 You can create contact flows that provide the ability for customers to leave their phone number and get a callback from an agent\.
+Here's how queued callback works:

-When a customer leaves their number it's put in a queue and then routed to the next available agent\.
+1. When a customer leaves their number it's put in a queue and then routed to the next available agent\.

+1. After an agent accepts the callback in the CCP, Amazon Connect calls the customer\.

 ## Steps to Set Up Queued Callback<a name="setup-queued-callback-overview"></a>